-Becoming a mom has been such an amazing feeling.
+Being a new mom has been such an amazing feeling.
 I never knew love like this.
 I truly feel the whole experience is a blessing.
 The one thing that has surprised me the most as a new mom is that constant feeling of worrying for another life.
 A life that I created.
 It’s like always having that feeling that your heart is outside your chest.

-Rosalyn of DK Nannies, mom to a 4-month-old son
+Rosalyn, mom to a 4-month-old son

-Typically everything I heard and read when I was pregnant was more focused on the negative parts of becoming a mom: How crazy labor is, how much breastfeeding sucks, how little sleep you get.
+Typically everything I heard and read when I was pregnant was more focused on the negative parts of being a mom: How crazy labor is, how much breastfeeding sucks, how little sleep you get.
 I remember lots of people telling me “just you wait” sort of in a mocking way right before I had my first daughter.
 My advice would be to not be scared, because it’s going to be amazing.
 And it gets easier.